Majority of new Python work is Python 3

 The main holdouts are of the same nature as those that hang on to COBOL systems.
 Those with static, unchanging requirements in large proprietary codebases that few people are familiar with.
 Some programmers thrive and make a decent living servicing those legacy COBOL and Python environments.
 The majority of STEM coders, analysts and educators have been writing Python 3 code.
 The Python 3 objections were mostly written before 2016 and almost all were before 2017.
 Some of their complaints were addressed in Python 3.6 (released December 23, 2016).

 A main issue over Python 3 is over the separation between bytes and strings.
-Our work in applications with IoT and embedded systems distinguishes between bytes and strings, so I appreciate the separation of bytes and strings in Python 3.
+Applications with IoT and embedded systems distinguish between bytes and strings, so I appreciate the separation of bytes and strings in Python 3.
 For the global environment I write for, I appreciate that strings are Unicode in Python 3.

 Least-recently used caching is enabled by a decorator to functions.
 For example, you have a computationally-expensive function where you sometimes use the same arguments, but don’t want to bother tracking the output by saving in a variable.
 LRU caching is as simple as: